‘Another young life lost to political rivalry’: Kerala High Court upholds life term of 5 RSS-BJP workers in CPI(M) worker murder

-Pointing out that this is another incident where a young 24-year-old man lost his life due to the political rivalry that existed between CPI(M) and BJP in Kannur district, the Kerala High Court has upheld the life sentence of five RSS/BJP activists for the 2006 bomb killing of CPI(M) worker Yackoob in Kannur.
+Pointing out that this is another incident where a young 24-year-old man lost his life due to the “political rivalry” that existed between CPI(M) and BJP in Kannur district, the Kerala High Court has upheld the life sentence of five RSS/BJP activists for the 2006 bomb killing of CPI(M) worker Yackoob.

 Justices A K Jayasankaran Nambiar and Jobin Sebastianwere hearing a batch of appeals filed by the accused challenging their conviction for the death of Yackoob, a CPI(M) activist, who was killed after one of the accused allegedly hurled a country-made bomb at him.